KumaCod3/fastGIT/README.md

 <a name="star"></a>
 ### Getting Started:
-Install the App: You will soon be able to download an .exe from here, or you can download the source code and compile it yourself.
+Install the App: You can download the file "FastGITv1.0.exe" from this repo, or you can download the source code and compile it yourself.

 <a name="pre"></a>